danielfsribeiro/matrixpath/README.md

 If an *out folder* is not provided it defaults to the *input folder* of the *tab-delimited file*.

 #### Tab delimited file
-CSV file (tab separated) containing 2 columns, describing *child node/parent node* relationships:
+TSV file (tab separated) containing 2 columns, describing *child node/parent node* relationships:
 Node id in column 1 and its respective Parent id in column 2.
 column 1: Node id (int)
 column 2: Parent id (int).
 If root, Parent id == Node id